infracost/docs/docs/guides/actions_migration.md

     # infracost comment github --path=/tmp/infracost.json ...
    ```

-## Complete examples

 <!-- TODO: update the example link -->
-We've updated [our examples](https://github.com/infracost/actions/tree/make-consistent-with-gitlab/examples) to use the new parsing HCL option and added examples for generating a Terraform plan JSON file if required.
+5. See [our full examples](https://github.com/infracost/actions/tree/v2/examples) that use the new parsing HCL option.
 You can find one that is the closest to your use-case and adapt as required.